Aaditya-Nandeshwar/crud-app/README.md

 4. Run the python app

     **Note**: This python based app helps to create, read, update & delete db records on PostgreSQL DB.
-In the same code, I'm also creating an empty database called as `courses` to simply the process.
+In the same code, I'm also creating an empty database called as `courses` to simplify the process.

     ```
     python3 app.py